-The countries for which the migrant is a British passport holder can include the United Kingdom and the crown dependencies of Jersey, Guernsey and the Isle of Man and 12 British territories: Anguilla, Bermuda, British Indian Ocean Territory, British Virgin Islands, Caiman Islands, Falkland Islands/British Antarctic, Gibraltar, Montserrat, Pitcairn Islands, South Georgia and South Sandwich Islands, St Helena/Ascension, Tristan da Cunha, Turks and Caicos Islands.
+The countries for which the migrant is a British passport holder can include the UK and the crown dependencies of Jersey, Guernsey and the Isle of Man and 12 British territories: Anguilla, Bermuda, British Indian Ocean Territory, British Virgin Islands, Caiman Islands, Falkland Islands (British Antarctic Territory), Gibraltar, Montserrat, Pitcairn Islands, South Georgia and South Sandwich Islands, St Helena, Ascension and Tristan da Cunha, Turks and Caicos Islands.
 British Overseas is also a citizenship.

 An estimation procedure that constrains sample-based estimates of auxiliary variables to known totals (or accurate estimates).
 Calibration is used to improve the regional distribution of immigrants.
 Further information can be found in Long-Term International Migration estimates methodology.